 Don’t forget to add restaurants, cafes and bars to the must-list.
 Getting to know the local food and nightlife scene enhances trips and brings guests closer to the city’s soul and people.

 While in Arizona, explore dining and bars in downtown Phoenix where travelers find plenty of options and interesting stories.
 Hanny’s, for example, is a welcoming bar and restaurant that was built in 1947 and once served as a department store.
-For a Vegas-style nightlife, head to Scottsdale’s Entertainment District and its bars and clubs.
+For a Vegas-style nightlife, head to Scottsdale’s Entertainment District.

 Find the Best Transportation in Arizona

-For an unforgettable and stress-free trip, think about the best way to travel around Arizona.
+For an unforgettable and stress-free trip, think about the best way to travel around the state.
 Transportation options depend on budget, things to do and see, and the number of people in the group.
 But don’t worry; there are plenty of options.
-Rent cars, scooters, bikes and even limos, and groups who visit Arizona should opt for something more spacious.
+Rent cars, scooters, bikes and even limos.
+Groups who visit Arizona should opt for something more spacious.

 Dunn Transportation offers visitors the chance to enjoy an executive coach with features like panoramic windows, reclining leather seats, DVD players with flat screens and more.
 If this sounds too high-end, maybe a vintage trolley suits the group.
 Several cities offer free trolleys that promise fun on wheels and comfy travel conditions.

 Article by: Rebecca Brown.
 Rebecca is a translator by day and a traveler mostly at night.
 She is an expert on living with jet lag – and packing in tiny suitcases.
-You can read more of her exploits at RoughDraft.
+Read more of her exploits at RoughDraft.